jperon/lyluatex/lyluatex.md

 \lyOption{valign}{center}
 Controls the vertical alignment of the score against the current line of text.
-The default value `center` will align the vertical center of the image to the baseline of the text.  `top` will align the top edge of the image with the X-height of the text (actually: `1em` above the baseline). `bottom` aligns the bottom of the image with the text baseline.
+The default value `center` will align the vertical center of the image to a virtual line `1/2em` above the baseline of the text.  `top` will align the top edge of the image with the X-height of the text (actually: `1em` above the baseline). `bottom` aligns the bottom of the image with the text baseline.

 *Note:* The alignment works with the edges of the *image file*, there is no notion of an “optical” center or aligning with the staff lines.